Faison, North Carolina

-Faison is a town in Duplin County in the U.S. state of North Carolina.
-The population was 961 at the 2010 census.
+Faison is a town in Duplin and Sampson counties, North Carolina, United States.
+At the 2020 census, the population was 784.

 History

 Faison was originally called "Faison's Depot", and under the latter name was founded around 1833.
 The town was named for Henry Faison, the original owner of the town site.
 A post office has been in operation at Faison since 1838.

 The Faison Cemetery, Faison Historic District, Buckner Hill House, and John Wesley Mallard House are listed on the National Register of Historic Places.